zxcvvvvbanan/zxcvvvvbanan.github.io/post/houdini/Python/ManageNodewithPython.md

 ### Change Color, Set Comment, Make Comment Visible

-Easy, eh?
-Except making setting comment visibility.
-Why not just setCommentVisible(True)?

-Anyways, use False flag to make it invisible, and setComment None to remove the comment.
+Use False flag to make it invisible, and setComment None to remove the comment.
+`setGenericFlag(flag, value)` sets the value of the specified flag based on the bool value argument.

+Here are some examples, [nodeFlag - SideFX](https://www.sidefx.com/docs/houdini/hom/hou/nodeFlag.html)

+Compress, Current, Debug, Display, ...

 ```python
 >>>sphere.setColor(hou.Color(1,0,0))